rashadalh/rashadalh/README.md

 # Hi there 👋

 ## 🚀 About Me
 Hello world!
-I am a Data Scientist with a focus on Financial and DeFi applications with 3+ years of diverse work experience.
+I am a Quant and Data Scientist with a focus on Financial and DeFi applications with 3+ years of diverse work experience.

 I love working on cool projects at the intersections of Blockchain and DeFi.
 If you think I could be a value add to your project, please do not hestitate to reach out at one of the links here -->  https://linktr.ee/rashadh